ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## A Tendency to Embrace Challenges

+Raise your hand if you've ever spoken in front of a large crowd before.

+To those of you who raised your hands, I'd like to get to know you.
+-- OR --
+Oh man, I was really hoping that I would see a lot more hands up.

+Because I could *really* use some advice.
+Notice that I didn't raise my hand.
+I've never done this before.
+This is a challenge for me!
+But I do want to get better at it, because I seriously do want to help grow this community, and I make a genuine impact on you guys this weekend.

-Raise your hand if you've been to a hackathon before. (pause for hands to go up)
+Raise your hand if you've been to a hackathon before.

 If you've never been to a hackathon, I don't mean to scare you, but this is going to be hard.
 It's going to be a challenge.
 You're going to have to learn a